Search Programs

 Avian Veterinary Technician

 Avian vet techs specialize in the research and medical care of bird species.
-While no NAVTA-approved academy provides credentialing in this area, the Association of Avian Veterinarians (AAV) offers information about job opportunities in this area.
+While there is currently no NAVTA-approved academy that provides credentialing in this area, the Association of Avian Veterinarians (AAV) offers information about job opportunities in this area.
 For more information about training in the avian subfield, please visit the avian vet tech programs page.

 Laboratory Animal Technician or Technologist